top of page

 BECKY - KAIAKO

 Becky is dedicated to providing a stimulating, nurturing, and trusting environment where tamariki feel safe to be themselves, build mana, develop self-identity, and, most importantly, know they are valued.
 Child-led teaching plays a key role in their personal teaching philosophy, believing that teachers should work alongside children to achieve the best learning outcomes.
 Becky's practice is influenced by the Reggio Emilia philosophy, where teaching is co-constructed through respectful and student-centred learning.
 They also weave aspects of the curriculum, te ao Māori, and children’s individual interests into everyday learning.
 Upholding bi-cultural practice and honouring Te Tiriti o Waitangi are central to their values, emphasizing aroha and manaakitanga within the preschool community.
-As a Kaiako in Aotearoa, [Name] believes it is their responsibility to practice and normalize the use of te reo, te ao, and tikanga practices.
+As a Kaiako in Aotearoa, Becky believes it is HER responsibility to practice and normalize the use of te reo, te ao, and tikanga practices.

 Outside of preschool, Becky teaches classes at the gym and enjoys spending time with their two spoilt and adorable golden retrievers, Lincoln and Liberty.